jstat/jstat/doc/md/core.md

 ### cola()

-Return a array from matrix column (`col()` will return a matrix form instead of array form)
+Returns an array from matrix column (`col()` will return a matrix form instead of an array form).

     cola([[1,2],[3,4]]) === [1,3];

 ### slice()

-Slice matrix as numpy style
+Slices matrix as numpy style.

     A=[[1,2,3],[4,5,6],[7,8,9]];
     slice(A,{row:{end:2},col:{start:1}}) === [[2,3],[5,6]];